 SECTION 4: CONCLUSION

-Parallel computing when done correctly can be a gamechanger for any developer looking to add to their skillset.
-This manual covered only a fraction of potential methods that can be used for parallelizing your Python code.
+Parallel computing, when done correctly, can be a gamechanger for any developer looking to add to their skillset.
+This manual covered only a fraction of potential methods that can be used for parallelizing the Python code.
 For any additional details regarding some of the material used in the manual, please see the attached appendix.